 C.N: What has been your favourite gig thus far and why?
 L.M: I did a show for Tom Walker recently in Newquay having had a break from gigging recently because I had some time off to gather some inspiration.
 Once I did it, it just felt so great to be back on stage and the crowd were great and we could see the beach, it was beautiful.
 Tom Walker is amazing, he’s so lovely.

 C.N: Where would be your dream venue to perform and why?
 L.M: The Royal Albert Hall.
 I feel like that’s just the crème de la crème, or I would love to do my own show at the Brixton Academy, that would be so cool.

 L.M: Bakar.
 He’s really good and Easy Life, I saw them at Barn on the Farm and haven’t stopped listening to them since and Maggie Rogers obviously too!

+C.N: If you could collaborate with anyone who would it be?
 L.M: I’ve got a couple of mates jointing me on a mixtape I’m releasing soon and Maverick Sabre’s coming on a song with me and Dan Caplan, he’s amazing.
 So I’m excited by all of that.
 I think that’s coming out around the 26th of August.

+C.N: Lastly what’s your favourite F word?
 L.M: Fuck, there you go!
 Does anyone not say that?
 It’s got to be fuck!